Too many apps.

 “While some of these tools overlap in capability, each one is picked because it does the job it set out to achieve very well.”

 At Practice Ignition, our SaaS app costs are over $3,500USD per month.
-We rely on our stack of apps to enable us to continuously build software, provide support for it, and continue business development and education efforts for thousands of clients around the world, with a staff of less than 10.
+We rely on our stack of apps to enable us to continuously build software, provide support for it, and continue business development and education efforts for thousands of clients around the world, with a team of less than 10.

 We believe that the people in your business are the best at building relationships and adding immense value to your service offering, as opposed to focusing on non-revenue generating work or repeatable work that could be handled electronically.